bparanj/crystal/programming/pbt/haskell/beta-reduction.md

 3. **Third Argument \((\lambda wv.w)\) Applied to \(c\)**:
    - This lambda function replaces \(c\).
 In the function body \(cba\), \(c\) is substituted with \((\lambda wv.w)\), which is a function taking two arguments and returning the first.

-After these substitutions, the actual simplification process involves applying these arguments directly, without the need for an evaluative context like in imperative programming.
+After these substitutions, the  simplification process involves applying these arguments directly, without the need for an evaluative context like in imperative programming.
 The reduction should directly address how each argument replaces its corresponding parameter in the lambda function's body.